Injury Attorneys | Restoring LivesTM

 It is difficult to remember, particularly when you’re gliding along the highway, that the comfy car in which you’re enjoying a coffee and an incensed rant from your favorite talk-radio host is also a two-ton killing machine.
 Not necessarily, of course, and not in the best circumstances, but one time in particular that drivers need to be acutely aware of their awesome power is when others have lost it—like when a car is stalled alongside the road, a speeding driver has been pulled over, or emergency personnel are attending to an accident.

 You probably already take greater caution in these situations, and if so, we commend you—as well as your driving instructor.
 You should note that your greater care is also the law.
 In Indiana, “Move Over” laws require drivers to do just that when emergency vehicles are stopped with lights flashing.
-That includes:
+These emergency vehicles include the following:

-You can take a look at the law itself here.
-It exists to make an inherently unsafe situation less dangerous.
+The law exists to make an inherently unsafe situation less dangerous.
 If you’ve ever had to do it, you know exactly how nerve-wracking it is to stand or even sit in your car near a highway with a steady stream of cars zooming past.
-It’s no surprise that accidents result, as in the very recent example wherein a man was struck and killed by a semi while he changed a tire along I-70.
+It’s no surprise that accidents result, as in the very recent example when a man was struck and killed by a semi-truck while he changed a tire along I-70.

 If you’re looking at the letter of the law, you’ll note that it doesn’t apply to non-emergency vehicles.
 That doesn’t mean you can ignore the lady in the stalled convertible or the couple stopping to rescue a toddler’s tossed toy.
 Case law in Indiana has established that drivers must use “due care” to avoid a collision, especially when circumstances make another driver vulnerable.
 So even though the code does not specifically tell you that you must change lanes for all stopped vehicles, failing to do so can leave you vulnerable if anything goes wrong.
 So why risk it?